Disorganized Toronto FC falls to Impact for first home loss of the season

 TFC started the game playing like a Sunday morning pickup squad whose players had no idea what any of them were going to do next.
 It was just the tonic for the Impact, who were playing so bad leading up to the game that their owner, cheese magnate Joey Saputo, blasted the players, coaches and managers in a statement last weekend.

 That loss marked a four-game losing streak for the Impact, who were six points out of the playoffs with six games left when the TFC game started.
+Now they are three points behind the New York Red Bulls in the race for the last playoff spot, although the Red Bulls have one game in hand.

 Given the Reds' general ineptitude, it is hard to say if Saputo's statement lit a fire under the Impact.
 But before the game was 25 minutes old, the seat under Montreal coach Mauro Biello was considerably less hot than it was the day before.

-The fun started in the 10th minute with a strange goal, when TFC defender Eriq Zavaltea probably should have cleared the ball but decided to drop it back to goaltender Alexander Bono instead.
+The fun started in the 10th minute with a strange goal when TFC defender Eriq Zavaltea probably should have cleared the ball but decided to drop it back to goaltender Alexander Bono instead.
 For some reason, Bono decided it would be a good idea just to kick it, despite the presence of Impact star Ignacio Piatti standing a few metres in front of him.
 The ball hit Piatti and bounced straight into the net.

 Two minutes later, Zavaleta gave away the ball and it wound up with Impact midfielder Marco Donadel in the middle.
 He had all the time he needed to rip a 22-metre shot that curved to the inside of the post and bounced in.
 Despite the steam on the shot, Bono was still caught looking.

 Zavaleta completed his miserable night in the 24th minute after Reds captain Michael Bradley got in on the fun.
-His giveaway started a Montreal rush and, when Zavaleta fell, Piatti had the time he needed to unload a long rocket to the far corner.
+His giveway started a Montreal rush and when Zavaleta fell, Piatti had the time he needed to unload a long rocket to the far corner.

-Reds coach Greg Vanney, who happens to be Zavaleta's uncle, mercifully ended his nightmarish evening by pulling him for Ben Spencer after Piatti's second goal.
+Vanney, who happens to be Zavaleta's uncle, mercifully ended his nightmarish evening by pulling him for Ben Spencer after Piatti's second goal.
+Vanney said it was a tactical move not a punitive one, that he wanted Spencer, a forward, in the game to boost the Reds' ailing attack.

 The coach had a few words on the sideline for his nephew, who seemed distressed at the hook.
+"It was a total tactical substitution.
+It had nothing to do with how he was playing on the field.
+That was my point to him," Vanney said.

 The last time the Reds were down 3-0 to Montreal was in the first leg of the MLS Eastern Conference final last November.
 They came back to score two late goals in that game and then win the conference in overtime of the second leg.

 TFC midfielder Jonathan Osorio gave rise to hopes of similar heroics when he danced his way around the box and bounced a ball into the net off Montreal defender Deian Boldor for an own goal in the 42nd minute.
+Vanney admitted to such thoughts.

+"I didn't initially but there was a break in the action and I started to think we do this a fair amount with these guys, where we give them an early cushion and then we try to fight our way back," the coach said.
+"Better to do that now than to do it at a different time.
+Hopefully one of the silver linings out of this is we recognize we have to be in top form down the stretch."

-But any thoughts of similar heroics were quickly snuffed out by the Impact in the second half.
+But any thoughts of a comeback were quickly snuffed out by the Impact in the second half.
 Well, it could also be said the Reds smothered those hopes since they continued to suffer from self-inflicted wounds.
-More defensive gaffes – lazy, ill-advised back passes – allowed Anthony Jackson-Hamel to score two easy goals in the 47th and 51st minutes to put the visitors ahead 5-1.
+More defensive gaffes – lazy, ill-advised back passes - allowed Anthony Jackson-Hamel to score two easy goals in the 47th and 51st minutes to put the visitors ahead 5-1.

-By this time, some spectators amused themselves by setting off fireworks that covered the field with smoke at times.
+By this time, some spectators amused themselves by setting off fireworks that covered the field with smoke at times or booing their heroes for one of the few times in recent seasons.
 Then Tosaint Ricketts distracted them with two quick goals in the 77th and 79th minutes to cut the Montreal lead to 5-3.

 But it was a momentary distraction, as the Impact settled down and rode out the win.
+The only good thing to take out of the game, said Bradley, is that the Reds play again Saturday against the host New England Revolution so they can flush this game from their system.

+"We're lucky we get to turn around quickly and play," Bradley said.
+"We've got to use this game in the right way to understand when our mentality and our concentration and our willingness to play every minute at the highest level, when all that is there, we've got a damn good team.
+The margins tilt in our favour in a big way.
+The second that stuff slows down, starts to drop, it goes the other way real quick."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.